Explore the market potential of the digital twin in healthcare

 - Regulatory decision-making

 In a nutshell, digital twins provide researchers with the information needed to detect disease patterns, simulate the effects of treatments and identify the most promising paths for further research among real life individuals.
-The technology may also lead to cost reduction in healthcare by reducing the time-to-market and cost-to-market values of specific drugs and thereby increasing investment opportunities and driving the price of medicine production down.
+The digital twin technology may also lead to cost reduction in healthcare by reducing the time-to-market and cost-to-market values of specific drugs and thereby increasing investment opportunities and driving the price of medicine production down.
 Cost can further be reduced by shorter treatment periods and error avoidance in both diagnosis and treatment, as well as by speeding up processes that in vivo would require more human intervention and raw materials.
 Besides, some companies stated that the cost for clinical trials may soon outpace revenue, which will accelerate the shift towards other relevant and reliable data sources for demonstrating the safety and effectiveness of a particular medical device or pharmaceutical product.
-Despite these advantages, digital models today still do not capture the complete nature of a patient and face several challenges.
+Despite these advantages, digital twin models today still do not capture the complete nature of a patient and face several challenges.

 What are the challenges related to digital twins in healthcare?

 The most advanced digital twin applications within the healthcare field today are being developed in cardiology with industry players like Siemens Healthineers, Dassault Systèmes, Philips or HeartFlow.
 These companies are developing digital twin models of the heart representing, for example, the electrical behavior of the organ for the setup of a pacemaker, the chemical aspect of the heart for drug development, or the mechanical response for surgery virtual simulation.
-Although the possibility to create digital twins for applications in healthcare already exists today, the technology is not widely adopted yet as companies and institutions face several challenges to start testing and applying this technology to specific healthcare problems.
+Although the possibility to create digital twin models for applications in healthcare already exists today, the technology is not widely adopted yet as companies and institutions face several challenges to start testing and applying this digital twin technology to specific healthcare problems.
 Some of the challenges in implementing the twin technology include:

 How will the cost to implement digital twin technology in healthcare practices evolve in the upcoming years?
 How to develop partnerships so that the digital twin technology becomes accessible for an innovative healthcare player?
 What are the possible business models for twin technologies?